 In January 2008, General Manager, Stan Pylant, added the title of Station Manager to Denise’s duties as News Director.
 “We are at a time in our industry that requires leaders with a strong vision and the talent to move the organization forward.
 Denise is an innovator and her appointment means WHNT will continue to be at the forefront in providing news and information in this new media age,” Pylant said when making the announcement.

-Denise is a graduate of Leadership Huntsville-Madison County's flagship program (Class 25).
-She strongly believes in servant leadership and as such proudly serves on the boards of directors for three local, non-profit organizations (Women's Business Center of North Alabama, Sci-Quest, and Still Serving Veterans).
+Denise is a graduate of Leadership Huntsville-Madison County’s Flagship program (Class 25).
+She strongly believes in servant leadership and putting the interests of others before self.